 There's no vaccination against hepatitis C.

-You should also avoid sharing needles, syringes or other equipment when injecting medication or drugs.
+You should avoid sharing needles, syringes or other equipment when injecting medication or drugs.

 If you have hepatitis C, you cannot donate blood or sperm.